The Electric Vehicle Advantage

 Charge Locally!
 MPW’s EV charging station, a Level 2 charger, is located in our front parking lot and available for the public to use.
 You can find several other local public charging stations by using mobile apps that are available.
 These apps allow a user to find charging stations throughout the country, making it more convenient to charge your EV.
 Search your app store for "EV Charging App" or look for specific apps like EV Connect, PlugShare or ChargePoint.

 This article, Understanding Electric Vehicle Charging, provides some great detailed information that may further aid in your decision-making process on what type of charger might best suit your needs.

 Interested in calculating the overall cost of EV ownership?
 Visit the U.S. Department of Energy’s Alternative Fuels Data Center Vehicle Cost Calculator to calculate and customize the overall cost of EV ownership based on your personal circumstances.

 Hear from MPW General Manager, Gage Huston, about his experience since purchasing a hybrid and more about MPW's electric charging stations.

-Look for MPW EV Rebates, coming soon!
+Check out MPW's residential EV and commercial EV rebates!
 If you have additional questions regarding EVs, please contact us.